jaspreetarora04/Smart-IOT-Weather-Monitoring-System/README.md

 * WiFi credentials (`SSID`, `Password`)
 * ThingSpeak API Key

- ⚠️ Note: Sensitive information is not included in this repository for security reasons.---
+ ⚠️ Note: Sensitive information is not included in this repository for security reasons.

  ---

 📊 RESULTS
  📱 Blynk Dashboard